PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 In this lesson, we will simulate a "race" to the steady state concentration of *Y* in these two cells.
 The cell that is able to reach this steady state faster is able to respond more quickly to its environment and may therefore be more fit for survival.

-## Modeling transcriptional regulation with chemical reactions
+## Simulating transcriptional regulation with a reaction-diffusion model

 In the [prologue](prologue), we simulated chemical reactions to run a randomized particle-based model.
 In this lesson, we will apply the same model, in which the particles correspond to our transcription factors *X* and *Y*.